Unfortunately, note-taking is an element of student life that you just can’t avoid…if you want to pass, that is.

 A study published at the University of Michigan indicated that students recall more information from lectures on both immediate and delayed tests if they take notes.

 However, the study also indicated that students “fail to record 40% of the important points in a typical lecture, with first-year students recording, on average, only 11%.”
 Yikes!

-To help, I have researched the most effective tips to help improve our note taking skills, and subsequently our test scores.
-Now, of course, we are all beautiful individuals, and, in saying that, it follows that the same note taking method doesn’t work for everyone.
+To help, I have researched the most effective tips to help improve your note-taking skills, and subsequently your test scores.
+Now, of course, we are all beautiful individuals, and, in saying that, it follows that the same note-taking method doesn’t work for everyone.
 So, take what works for you and incorporate it into your future notes!

-Preparation for class is often key to student success.
-Usually, preparing for class consists of doing the assigned reading.
+Preparation before class is often key to student success.
+Usually, preparing consists of doing the assigned reading.
 If you can, writing notes while you’re reading will help you recall key points, as well provide background information for the lecture.